Man shot, wounded outside suburban Kansas City school

 FAIRWAY, Kan.
-(AP) - Authorities say a man has been shot and wounded after exchanging gunfire with police across the street from an elementary school in suburban Kansas City.
+(AP) - A man was shot and wounded Friday afternoon while exchanging gunfire with police across the street from an elementary school in suburban Kansas City, authorities say.

-KCTV reports that the shooting happened around 3:10 p.m.
+The shooting happened around 3:10 p.m.
 Friday at a Fairway, Kansas, house that is located directly across the street from Highlands Elementary School in the Shawnee Mission School District.
-Video shows a man exiting the home and firing shots before officers shot him.
+Video shows a man exiting the home and firing shots before officers fired at him.

-The school was on lockdown for what the Johnson County Sheriff’s Office described as a “firearms complaint” when gunfire erupted.
-Police weren’t returning phone messages about the man’s condition.
+Overland Park, Kansas, police officer John Lacy says officers first responded to the school around 1:30 p.m.
+Friday when a staff member reported hearing gunfire while outside.
+Police responded and found that gunfire had struck the front of the school and a van in the parking lot.

+The school said in an email that it was placed on lockdown before the decision was made to dismiss students by walking them out to their parents individually.

 Information from: KCTV-TV, http://www.kctv5.com